-IT worker of the future has been added to your bookmarks.
+IT worker of the future has been saved

 Tackling the scarcity of technical talent likely means cultivating a new species of IT worker with habits, incentives, and skills that are inherently different from today’s.

 Scarcity of technical talent is a significant concern across many industries, with some organizations facing talent gaps along multiple fronts.
 The legacy-skilled workforce is retiring, and organizations are scrambling for needed skills in the latest emerging, disruptive technologies.
 To tackle these challenges, companies will likely need to cultivate a new species—the IT worker of the future—with habits, incentives, and skills that are inherently different from those in play today.

 Create and download a custom PDF of the Business Trends 2015 report.